Step 3. Configure Repository Settings

-- [This step applies only if you have selected the Create new folder option] In the Storage class section, choose whether you want to specify a tier for the repository manually, or to instruct Veeam Backup for Microsoft Azure to create 3 separate repositories for the Hot, Cool and Archive access tiers automatically.
+- [This step applies only if you have selected the Create new folder option] In the Storage class section, choose whether you want to specify a tier for the repository manually, or to instruct Veeam Backup for Microsoft Azure to create 3 separate repositories of the Hot, Cool and Archive access tiers automatically.

-If you select the Choose your tier option, you must specify the access tier type that will be used to manage the costs of storing backed-up data.
+If you select the Choose your tier option, you must specify the access tier that will be used to manage the costs of storing backed-up data.

 - Select the Hot tier if you plan to access the backed-up data frequently.

 - Select the Cool tier if you plan to store the backed-up data for at least 30 days and do not plan to access it frequently.

 - Select the Archive tier if you plan to store the backed-up data for at least 180 days.

 Note that to restore data from an archive, you will first need to retrieve data from it.
 To learn how to retrieve the data, see Retrieving Data from Archive.